 Selfless Sex – An Introduction

-A few articles ago, I mentioned how sex and your sexual health may change post-cancer.
-There can be issues including erectile dysfunction (ED), problems with libido and other psychological problems that affect your ability to satisfy your partner.
+In another article, I mentioned how sex and your sexual health may change after cancer.
+There can be issues including erectile dysfunction (ED), problems with libido, and other psychological problems that affect your ability to satisfy your partner.

 So, what is Selfless Sex, you ask?